-I realized this week that I do not have anything on my blog explaining The Glad Game.
+Later, I realized that I did not have anything on my blog explaining The Glad Game.

-It surprises me how often I find people who have never watched or even heard of the movie, Pollyanna.
+It surprised me how often people had never watched or even heard of the movie, Pollyanna.

 Last week, I read the book, Unglued, by Lysa TerKeurst.
 I’m a huge fan and I’ve always connected to anything she writes.

-For the most part though, what’s wrong with trying to look for a different, positive perspective when things get tough?
+It is about trying to look for a positive perspective when things don’t go as expected.

-I grew up in a rural area of Alabama, Bibb County, which is next to Tuscaloosa.
+I grew up in Bibb County, a rural area of Alabama, next to Tuscaloosa.
 I was born in the mid-70’s, but in some ways I was decades behind my time.

 In fact, when I was a junior or senior cheerleader at my high school, some of the girls called me “Grandma” because I always wore dress pants and flats to school.
 I had a strange sense of style which came mainly from my grandmother (Mawmaw).

-Eventually, I started buying some clothes from Bargain Town, and even the store called Ups and Downs in the University Mall.
-They sold the scandalous stirrup pants that my (Southern Baptist Preacher) grandfather did not want me to wear. ❤️ I love him.
+They sold the scandalous stirrup pants that my grandfather did not want me to wear. ❤️

 My grandparents raised me for most of my life and they were born in 1933-1934, so my influences were a little old-fashioned.
 Maybe that’s why I loved Pollyanna.